crunchmail/crunchmail-client-php/docs/quickstart.rst

     $client = new Client($config);

-The client constructor accepts an associative array of options that match the guzzle format.
+The client constructor accepts an associative array of options that match the Guzzle format.
 See Guzzle documentation.

 Sending Requests
 ----------------

-The client allow you to quickly request the API by abstracting the REST logic.
+The client allow you to quickly request the API by abstracting the REST logic as well as some of the API specific logic.

 All of the client request methods will return you one of this 2 types of object: